Childhood and Education Journey of Michael Landon in Timeline

 In February 1959, Michael Landon's father died from a heart attack.

-In 1962, Michael Landon allegedly damaged a motel room wall during a stay while headlining the local county fair in Neligh, Nebraska.
-The room, now called the Michael Landon Suite, was preserved with a plaque commemorating the incident.
+In 1962, Michael Landon allegedly damaged a motel room wall during a stay in Neligh, Nebraska, while headlining the local county fair.
+The room, now known as the Michael Landon Suite, remains mostly unchanged and features a plaque commemorating the incident.

-In 1973, Michael Landon's eldest daughter, Cheryl, was the sole survivor of a serious car collision in Tucson, Arizona.
-She was hospitalized with serious injuries and remained in a coma for days.
+In 1973, Michael Landon's eldest daughter, Cheryl, was involved in a serious car collision just outside Tucson, Arizona.
+She was the sole survivor and was hospitalized with serious injuries, remaining in a coma for days.

-In 1977, Australian photojournalist John Everingham successfully attempted to scuba dive under the Mekong to rescue his lover from communist-ruled Laos.
+In 1977, Australian photojournalist John Everingham's successful attempt to scuba dive under the Mekong to rescue his lover from communist-ruled Laos.

 In March 1981, Michael Landon's mother, Peggy, died.